hungphan2001/React-Native-Auth-App/README.md

-# React-Native-Auth-App
+### React-Native-Auth-App with Login/SignUp
-1.Login with firebase
+- Login with firebase
-2.Signup with firebase
+- Signup with firebase
-3.Veritifiation email
+- Veritifiation email
-4.Forgot password(soon)
+- Forgot password